StableBet

 Betfred at a Glance

-Betfred is one of those bookmakers that genuinely comes from the world of horse racing, rather than bolting it on as an afterthought.
-Founded in 1967 by Fred Done in Salford, the business started with a single betting shop and grew into one of Britain's biggest independent bookmakers, with over 1,400 high-street shops and a comprehensive online platform covering everything from the 2:30 at Haydock to the biggest festivals of the year.
+Betfred is one of those bookmakers that genuinely comes from the world of horse racing rather than bolting it on as an afterthought.
+Founded in 1967 by brothers Fred and Peter Done in Salford, the business started with a single Manchester betting shop and grew into one of Britain's largest independent bookmakers — around 1,290 shops across the UK as of late 2025, plus a comprehensive online platform covering everything from the 2:30 at Haydock to the biggest festivals of the year.

-Fred Done himself started out as a racecourse bookmaker — standing on-course, chalking up prices, and taking bets from racegoers in person.
+Fred Done himself started out as a racecourse bookmaker — standing on-course, chalking prices, taking bets from racegoers in person.
 That heritage still runs through the brand.
-Where some online bookmakers clearly prioritise football or casino products, Betfred has always kept horse racing near the top of the card.
-You notice it in the depth of their racing markets, the prominence of racing on their homepage, and the fact that their promotional calendar tends to revolve around the big meetings rather than Premier League fixtures.
+Where some online operators clearly prioritise football or casino, Betfred has always kept horse racing near the top of the card.
+You notice it in the depth of their racing markets, the prominence of racing on their homepage, and — most visibly in 2025–26 — in the fact that Betfred is now the title sponsor of all five British Classics: the 2000 Guineas, 1000 Guineas, Oaks, Derby and St Leger.
+No other operator has ever held all five at once.
+The Betfred Derby carries a £2m total fund (£1m to the winner, a record) and the £2m Betfred Triple Crown bonus has been renewed for the 2026 season.

 For now, let's dig into what Betfred actually offers the racing punter.